mikeAdamss/tidychef/docs/IDEAS.md

 in fact .....maybe.... we put an `is_bold()` on `Selectable` and raise a "format x doesn't do bold cells" type error in case of lazy cut and paste confusion for users.
 If `FormatableSelectable` forces the child to override if that should help keep us honest.

-## Consider removing explain=

-It doesn't feel like something someone would use all that much once they've got a grip on the api.
-Wait and see but (unless we need other config options) it might not be worth having.

 ## Sweep